 It all began my junior year of high school.
 I never really enjoyed school, except for history class (the reason I teach middle school history).
-Other than that I didn’t really have much aspirations for attending school, other than the amount of time mandated by the state of Texas.
+Other than that I didn’t have many aspirations for attending school, other than the amount of time mandated by the state of Texas.

-However, by my senior year of high school most of my classmates were already talking about college and their future.
-It was by this time that I figured perhaps I could go to college but my focus was more about being able to work with my dad at his construction job.
+However, by my senior year of high school, most of my classmates were already talking about college and their future.
+It was at this time that I figured perhaps I could go to college, but my focus was more about being able to work with my dad at his construction job.

-Until one day a short Hispanic lady called for me to meet her at the college and career counseling office.
-When I entered the room, some other students were there and others were slowly arriving.
-Much like myself, there were other Hispanic students sitting around a rectangular table.
+Until one day a little Hispanic lady called for me to meet her at the college and career counseling office.
+When I entered the room, some other students were there, and others were slowly arriving.
+Much like myself, other Hispanic students were sitting around a rectangular table.

-Once every one settled in, she proceeded to explain why we were all asked to join her in this room.
+Once everyone settled in, she proceeded to explain why we were all asked to join her in this room.
 All of us had one thing in common.
 We were considered undocumented immigrants.
-In addition, she wanted to discuss our educational options from here on out.
+Also, she wanted to discuss our educational options from here on out.

 A Little Background